cordero-c-perez/Machine-Learning/README.md

 for each R project; one will contain pure code (**.R**), another will be markdown (**.Rmd**), and the last (**.pdf**) can be viewed directly in github.
 The pdf file description includes the associated project description.
-There will be one file (.ipynb) for python projects as notebooks can be viewed directly in github.
+There will be two files (.ipynb, .pdf) for python projects as .ipynb notebooks can be viewed directly in github but are not compatible with the mobile app.

 ## Files